-Serious car accident occur because many people ignore stop signs.
+A serious car accident occurs because many people ignore stop signs.
 Each year, thousands of car accidents occur because of one driver running a stop sign.
 Many rollover accidents and side impact car accidents occur because a driver ran a stop sign.

 To protect yourself, always look both ways when proceeding through a stop sign.